-Tobacco harm reduction recognizes that smokers who don't quit can reduce their health risks if they completely switch from cigarettes to significantly less harmful products.
-If policies enable or encourage millions of people who smoke to switch (and guard against non-smokers or youth from using them), public health can benefit tremendously, and quickly.
+Tobacco harm reduction recognizes that people who smoke who don't quit can reduce their health risks if they completely switch from cigarettes to significantly less harmful products.
+If policies enable or encourage millions of people who smoke to switch (and guard against people who smoke or youth from using them), public health can benefit tremendously, and quickly.

-As far back as 1998, "the UN Focal Point on Tobacco or Health concluded that 'to attain a substantial reduction in tobacco-caused death and disease in existing smokers and in future generations, it is important to adopt a triadic approach: a) tobacco-use prevention, b) smoking cessation, and c) reduction of exposure to tobacco toxins in people who are unable or unwilling to completely abstain from tobacco."14
+As far back as 1998, "the UN Focal Point on Tobacco or Health concluded that 'to attain a substantial reduction in tobacco-caused death and disease in existing people who smoke and in future generations, it is important to adopt a triadic approach: a) tobacco-use prevention, b) smoking cessation, and c) reduction of exposure to tobacco toxins in people who are unable or unwilling to completely abstain from tobacco."

-Tobacco harm reduction is a concept that is already enshrined in the FCTC which defines tobacco control as "a range of supply, demand and harm reduction strategies...".
+Tobacco harm reduction is a concept that is already enshrined in the FCTC which defines tobacco control as "a range of supply, demand and harm reduction strategies..."
 This approach to tobacco control is also already supported by national governments around the world including the United States, United Kingdom, New Zealand and Canada.
-Harm reduction is rooted in human rights and respects the dignity of the over one billion current smokers that the FCTC treaty is designed to help.
-It focuses on helping smokers quit and, for those who don't, empowers them to make better decisions for themselves and for public health.
+Harm reduction is rooted in human rights and respects the dignity of the over one billion people who currently smoke that the FCTC treaty is designed to help.
+It focuses on helping people who smoke quit and, for those who don't, empowers them to make better decisions for themselves and for public health.